davidlougheed/strkit/README.md

 &copy; David Lougheed and McGill University 2021-2023, with portions &copy; McGill University 2023 (versions beyond `0.8.0a1`).

+The STRkit logo is &copy; David Lougheed 2022, and was designed by Evelyn Lougheed.
+It is not licensed under the terms of the GPL 3.0; all rights are reserved.

 ## Installation

 STRkit requires Python 3.9+ and can be installed from PyPI via `pip`